-Hohonu, which means “deep, profound” in Hawaiian, celebrated its inaugural issue, as a journal reaching out to the faculty and students of University of Hawaiʻi at Hilo and Hawaiʻi Community College, as well as the community, in the fall of 2003.
+Hohonu, which means “deep, profound” in Hawaiian, celebrated its inaugural issue, as a journal reaching out to the faculty and students of University of Hawaiʻi at Hilo, as well as the community, in the fall of 2003.
 It is now reaching out to the world at large with this web site.

-Hohonu aspires to showcase the quality and diversity of the writing styles and interests of UH Hilo and Hawaiʻi CC students.
-Through Hohonu, the UHH/HCC Board of Student Publications seeks to provide students with models of good work, reward the writers, and promote academic writing.
+Hohonu aspires to showcase the quality and diversity of the writing styles and interests of UH Hilo students.
+Through Hohonu, the UH Hilo Board of Student Publications seeks to provide students with models of good work, reward the writers, and promote academic writing.
 In this way Hohonu is contributing to meaningful discourse and enhancing the educational atmosphere on campus and around the world.

 Hohonu features non-fiction academic writing in any format and on any subject.
 The work on this web site displays a wide variety of student writing, including personal reaction papers, analysis, argument, review, and research papers.